cryptomanxxx/JavaScript_without_HTML/README.md

 5) Function sum(a) gives you a sum of a 1D array a
 6) Function count(a,b) counts the number of elements b in array a.
 If parameter b is not specified then the count of a is return
 7) Function ticker() gives you the ticker symbols for the 100 crypto currencies with the largest market cap
-8) Function crypto(ticker) gives you historial crypto currency price data for a specified ticker symbol string
+8) Function crypto(ticker) gives you historial crypto currency price data for a specified ticker symbol string for example "BTC"
 9) Function plot(z) gives you a plot of a 1D array z.
 10) Function clear() gives you a clean workspace
 11) Function save(x) where x is a file name string that ends with .html (for example "workspace1.html" saves a html file of the current workspace session locally
 12) Function load() loads a html workspace file from a previous session

-Please also note that an input that ends with a colon : hiddes long output from view.
+Please note that an input that ends with a colon : hiddes long output from view.
+Please note that an input that starts with # is defined as text.

-Currently the colon notation does not work if you re-evaluate input by for example putting in 5+5 and press enter and then go back and put in 5+5:.
-It will unfortunatly give you an error.
+Currently the colon and text notation does not work if you re-evaluate input by for example putting in 5+5 and press enter and then go back and put in 5+5: or #5+5.
+It will unfortunatly give you errors.
 I will try to fix this or maybe someone can help me fix this?

 You can fork or clone the code and write and add your own user defined JavaScript functions that you want to run in the web editor.